|www.ethanwiner.com - since 1997|

 One obstacle to devising a meaningful test of the audibility of artifacts is creating them artificially in controlled amounts.
 Real jitter occurs at extremely high frequencies.
 For example, jitter of 1 nanosecond equates to a frequency of 1 GHz.
 Yes, GHz - that is not a typo.
 Likewise for distortion, which adds new frequencies not present in the original material.
 It's easy to generate a controlled amount of distortion with sine waves, but not so easy with music that contains many frequencies at constantly changing volume levels.
 Fortunately, distortion, like jitter, can also be expressed as artifacts some number of decibels below the music.
 For example, 0.1 percent Total Harmonic Distortion (THD) means the sum of all artifacts is 60 dB below the music.
 Every factor of 10 is equivalent to 20 dB, so 10% > 1% > 0.1% = -20 dB > -40 dB > -60 dB.
 When isolated from the music, artifacts 60 dB below the music might be loud enough to hear without raising the volume unnaturally.
 But when music is playing, the music masks the artifacts making them much harder to notice.

 To make the noise even more obvious, again favoring those who believe very soft artifacts matter, the noise pulses on and off rather than remain steady throughout the music.
 In all of the example files the noise pulse is about 3/4 of a second long, and restarts every two seconds.
 The first pulse starts two seconds into each file and lasts for 3/4 second.
 The next pulse starts four seconds in, and so forth.
 These test files are not presented as a challenge where you have to guess where the noise occurs.
 Rather, I'm telling you where it occurs and for how long.
-My purpose with these tests is to advance science knowledge, not trick people.
-Click the files below to play them, or right-click and use Save As to copy them to your hard drive (recommended).
+My purpose with these tests is to educate people, not trick them.
+Click the files below to play them, or right-click and use Save As to copy them to your hard drive for repeated playing (recommended).

 The noise.wav file (70 KB) is the noise burst by itself, so you can hear it in isolation and know what to listen for when the music is playing.
 The level is at -20 dB rather than 0 because it sounds really irritating.
 I don't want you to lunge for the volume control when you play it at a normal volume level!